olle/talk-query-response/README.md

     ...

-That rule and the capability to extend it, made it possible to agree on a new optional format: `trailing color-separated key-values are properties`.
-For
+That rule and the capability to extend it, made it possible to agree on a new optional format: "trailing key-values are properties".
+For example:
-example:

     ...
     body: